Tanya Gadiel

-Tanya Rachelle Gadiel, née Barber (born 21 November 1972), a former Australian politician, was a member of the New South Wales Legislative Assembly between 2003–2011, representing the electorate of Parramatta for the Labor Party.
+Tanya Rachelle Gadiel, née Barber (born 21 November 1972), a former Australian politician, was a member of the New South Wales Legislative Assembly between 2003 and 2011, representing the electorate of Parramatta for the Labor Party.
 During her term in Parliament, Gadiel was Deputy Speaker of the New South Wales Legislative Assembly in the Kristina Keneally Labor Government.
 On 8 December 2010, Gadiel announced that she would not contest the 2011 state election.

 Early years and background

 Gadiel was born in Cessnock, New South Wales and attended public schools, including Cessnock High School.

 She studied arts and law at university before becoming involved in the trade union movement, serving as an organiser with the Communications, Electrical and Plumbing Union of Australia and as an industrial officer with the Australian Workers' Union.
 She was subsequently employed as a senior policy adviser to then-Police Minister Michael Costa.
 She was married, but has been divorced for a number of years.